About Me

 Hey!
 I'm Rohit Khattar — a continuous learner with a deep curiosity for technology.
 I learn best by building small things, experimenting with new tools, and iterating until it clicks.

-Here you'll find notes, patterns, and practical takeaways from my experiments—easy to revisit, and hopefully helpful to you as well.
+Here you'll find technical notes, patterns, and practical takeaways from my learnings and hopefully helpful to you as well.

 What is TIL?

 TIL stands for "Today I Learned."
-It's a collection of short posts—quick discoveries, reminders, and small "aha" moments that come up while reading, testing, debugging, or trying something new.
+It's a collection of notes and posts, ranging from quick discoveries and small "aha" moments to occasional deeper technical write-ups, that come up while reading, experimenting, debugging, or trying something new.

 Inspired by Simon Willison's TIL, I wanted a simple place to keep these learnings organized and easy to find later.